The Flame and the Flower: Publication

 The book was scheduled for an initial print run of 500,000 copies.
 By 1978, it had been through 40 printings and had sold over 4.5 million copies.
 It is still in print as of 2020.

 The cover, designed by Avon Art Director Barbara Bertoli, set a standard for sensual historical romance covers.
-The cover was an example of what was called "the Avon look" with a large solid color background, large type, and a small vignette.
+The clinch cover was an example of what was called "the Avon look" with a large solid color background, large type, and a small vignette.
 One early version of the cover included a vignette by veteran illustrator Robert McGinnis.
 To reflect the more sensual content of the novel, the cover depicted a couple in a full-embrace rather than subtly hinting at physical contact.

 Influence

 Avon followed its release of The Flame and the Flower with the 1974 publication of Woodiwiss's second novel, The Wolf and the Dove and two similarly themed romance novels by newcomer Rosemary Rogers.
 In 1975, Publishers Weekly reported that these four "Avon originals" had sold a combined 8 million copies.
 Avon's "extraordinary success" led other paperback publishing firms to begin featuring original works by new authors.
 Avon became known as the premier publishing company for new writers of romance novels.

 Between 1972 and 1974, the popularity of gothic romances began to wane.
 The roots of this decline may lie in the sexual revolution and the feminist movement and are likely entwined with the success of The Flame and the Flower.
 Women were more accepting of, and possibly actively looking for, increased sensuality in novels.
 This novel–along with Woodiwiss's second and the two Rogers books–essentially established a new style of romance writing, the erotic historical romance.
 In 1976, over 150 historical romance novels, many of them paperback originals, were published, selling over 40 million copies.
 These novels were historical fiction tracking the monogamous relationship between helpless heroines and the hero who rescued her, even if he had been the one to place her in danger.
 This new type of novel, also occasionally referred to as an epic romance, featured longer plots and more intimate and steamy sex scenes.
 Female characters often travelled to exotic locations and historical incidents or issues were often used as plot points.